Towards Human Computable Passwords: Candidate Secure Human Computable Functions

 \subsection{Usability}

-In our discussion of usability we consider (1) the time it would take a human user to compute a password, (2) the challenge of memorizing the secret mapping $\sigma$, and (2) the extra effort necessary that a user needs to spend rehearsing $\sigma$ to ensure that he remembers the secret mapping $\sigma$ over time.
+In our discussion of usability we focus on the time it would take a human user to compute a password once he has memorized the secret mapping $\sigma$.
+Other important considerations include the challenge of memorizing and rehearsing the secret mapping $\sigma$ to ensure that the user remembers the secret mapping $\sigma$ over time.